mento-protocol/docs/understand/fpmm/trading-limits.md

 ## Next steps

 - [Oracles, price feeds & circuit breakers](oracles-and-circuit-breakers.md) — How the pool gets the rate and when trading is halted by breakers.
-- [Fixed-Price Market Makers (FPMMs)](fixed-price-market-makers-fpmms.md) — Value protection and how swaps use the oracle rate.
+- [FPMMs](README.md) — Value protection and how swaps use the oracle rate.